 NSO Music Director

-Now Adam enjoys a very busy career that reflects his versatility and demand.
+Now Adam enjoys a busy career that reflects his versatility and demand.
 In addition to his familiar presence in the Newport community, Adam is devoted to Tuscaloosa, Alabama where he has been Music Director of the Tuscaloosa Symphony since 2011, and his home in Denver where he holds the same position with the Colorado Ballet and the Rocky Mountain West’s premier community orchestra, the Denver Philharmonic.
 As time allows, he is also a guest conductor for orchestras across the United States.
-Adam brings not only musicianship but a tireless artistic advocacy everywhere he works.
+Adam brings not only musicianship but also a tireless artistic advocacy everywhere he works.